CharlesDerek/express-rest-boilerplate/README.md

 ```

-Exercise 5: Implement the PUT method:
+Step 5: Implement the PUT method:
 =====================================

 1. Paste the below code inside `router.put("/:email", (req, res) => {}` to modify the friend details.And also add the codes in the places mentioned.